-With spring in the air and the new tax year already underway, it could be time to take a fresh look at your financial arrangements.
+With spring in the air and April 6th and the new tax year getting close, it could be time to take a fresh look at your financial arrangements.
 A financial spring clean could be in order.

 At Continuum, we believe that it is the ideal time to take a look at your mortgage arrangements, and to see if a financial spring clean could help you pay less to buy your home.

 If your mortgage is your single biggest monthly expenditure, cutting its cost is likely to be a very effective way to save money.
 But surely you hunted around for the best deal when you took out your mortgage.
 Are there really likely to be any savings to be made now?

 The answer, if you have had your mortgage for a year or two is almost certainly ‘yes’.